Checklist for Departments

 J-1 Department Request Form

-As stated in the Checklist for Departments, you will need to complete the J-1 Scholar Request Form (often referred to as DS-2019 Request Form) and gather required supporting documents.
+As stated in the Checklist for Departments, you will need to complete the J-1 Scholar Request Form (often referred to as J-1 Department Request Form) and gather required supporting documents.

 A J-1 applicant must be supported substantially by funding from any source other than personal or family funds.
 Personal funds may supplement but not substitute for institutional, governmental or agency funding.
 Personal funds only do not qualify.
 OIPS has determined that the minimum funding necessary to meet the J-1 visa requirements: